 As a best practice for web servers and database servers, we recommend using Cloud Backup on the following directories:

 - Systems configuration files under

-- Do not back up running databases - to backup a database, see the topic on backing up databases.
+- Running databases.
+To back up a database, see the article on backing up databases.

-- Do not back up root - to save all data and the server, make an image of the server instead.
+- Root.
+To save all data and the server, make an image of the server instead.

 - Cloud Backup agent data directories

 - Recovery information (Windows)